Video summary

 For example, if I'm watching TV and I see an advert with a story that's been seen ten times before, for example, for laundry products, I can say: it's been seen over and over again.
 They should change the story a bit.

-We use it to say that an idea is a bit lame, that we have already seen it everywhere, that it has already been done many times.
+We use it to say that an idea is a bit lame, that we've seen it everywhere before, that it's been done lots of times before.

 For example, if I say I don't have a gift idea for my boyfriend, a friend might say: you could buy him a perfume.